 The first Key Comparison in this field was CCAUV.W-K1, completed in 2003 (seven countries represented: UK, US, RU, CN, DE, ZA).
 This covered free-field standards in the range 1 kHz to 500 kHz.
 The range 500 kHz to 1 MHz was uncovered, though this has since been covered by the ultrasound Key Comparison CCAUV.U-K4 for miniature hydrophones used in medical ultrasound.
-A new free-field Key Comparison for underwater acoustics completed measurements in late 2020 and will report in late 2021: CCAUV.W-K2, covering the frequency range 250 Hz to 500 kHz (eight countries represented: UK, US, RU, CN, TR, ZA, BR, IN).
-Several of the NMIs and DIs participating have newly established capabilities, though not all have the capability to cover all the frequency range of CCAUV.W-K2.
+A second free-field Key Comparison for underwater acoustics was completed in 2022.
+CCAUV.W-K2 covered the frequency range 250 Hz to 500 kHz (eight countries represented: UK, US, RU, CN, TR, ZA, BR, IN).
+Several of the NMIs and DIs participating have newly established capabilities, though not all had the capability to cover all the frequency range of CCAUV.W-K2.
+The results were excellent for frequencies from 250 Hz to 50 kHz, and from 100 kHz to 500 kHz, but a follow-on comparison is required to cover the range 50 kHz to 100 kHz to allow a few participants a chance to recalibrate a new hydrophone which is less sensitive to water temperature.

 In addition, a Key Comparison of pressure calibrations is required to cover the important low frequency range below 250 Hz down to a few hertz.
 This presents more of a challenge because there are fewer NMIs and DIs with sufficient capability.
-Another area where a future Key Comparison might be desirable is in the area of characterization of the acoustic properties of materials for use in underwater acoustics, and for the calibration of particle velocity sensors.
+It will be difficult to find a hydrophone that all participants can calibrate in their bespoke couplers, and a comparison of independent secondary calibrations may be more practicable.
+Other areas where a future Key Comparison might be desirable is in the area of characterization of the acoustic properties of materials for use in underwater acoustics, and for the calibration of particle velocity sensors.

-In general, in underwater acoustic metrology, there is a lack of "headroom" between the best measurement capability of national primary standards (free-field uncertainty approximately

-0.4 dB) and the general capability in industry (typical uncertainty 1 dB), placing limitations on the dissemination of standards.
+In general, in underwater acoustic metrology, there is a lack of "headroom" between the best measurement capability of national primary standards (free-field uncertainty approximately 0.4 dB) and the general capability in industry (typical uncertainty 1 dB), placing limitations on the dissemination of standards.
 For the most demanding industrial applications, the accuracy requirement can push the boundaries of the primary standard accuracy.
-A challenge for underwater acoustic metrology is development of the next generation of primary standards of improved accuracy, with optical techniques providing possibilities for improved realization of the acoustic pascal at high kilohertz frequencies.
-There is already research being undertaken into such techniques [24], and in the next ten years these will begin to feed into Key Comparisons as these methods are adopted by some of the NMIs and DIs (most likely at higher frequencies at first: 100 kHz to 1 MHz).
+A challenge for underwater acoustic metrology is the development of the next generation of primary standards of improved accuracy, with optical techniques providing possibilities for improved realization of the acoustic pascal at high kilohertz frequencies.
+There is already research being undertaken into such techniques [24], and in the next five to ten years these will begin to feed into Key Comparisons as these methods are adopted by some of the NMIs and DIs (most likely at higher frequencies at first: 100 kHz to 1 MHz).

-The requirement for measurement standards for particle motion sensing has already led to work within IEC and will lead to the establishment of primary standard capabilities within NMIs/DIs which must eventually be underpinned by suitable Key Comparisons.
-The characterization of the acoustic properties of materials in terms of transmission loss, insertion loss, sound speed, and absorption in the frequency range 1 kHz to 100 kHz may eventually also need to be underpinned by suitable Key Comparisons in the frequency range from 10 Hz to 10 kHz.
+The requirement for measurement standards for particle motion sensing has already led to work within IEC to establish a new calibration standard (IEC 63305) and will lead to the establishment of primary standard capabilities within NMIs/DIs which must eventually be underpinned by suitable Key Comparisons, starting with an initial pilot study.
+The characterization of the acoustic properties of materials in terms of transmission loss, insertion loss, sound speed, and absorption in the frequency range 1 kHz to 100 kHz may eventually also need to be underpinned by suitable Key Comparisons in the frequency range from 10 Hz to 10 kHz, but a comparison will need to be preceded by a pilot study.